 What are some server monitoring tools?

-Unix system administrators use tools like sar, vmstat, nmon, top, topas, and netstat to monitor my servers in real time.
-In the Windows world admins use perfmon for my real time monitoring needs.
+Unix system administrators use tools like vmstat, sar, topas, nmon, netstat and top to monitor servers in real time.
+While in the case of the Windows, world admins use perfmon for real time monitoring needs.

 What's the problem?

-What is the response time of every request to my application?
+Response time of every request to your application

-What components of my application are involved in any of my transactions and where is the slow down?
+Components of your application involved in any of the transactions and where is the slow down

-How does the application code execute in the run time?
+Manner in which the application code performs in the run time

-What part of the application code is slow?
+Part of the application code that is slow

-What application functionality is used, how often, and how does it perform?
+Application functionality that is used, how frequently, and how does it function

-Did a slow external service call impact my application response time and by how much?
+How much a slow external service call affect your application response time